-Paris markets are picturesque shopping venues and the heart of social life in the city.
-Most parisians go to the market on saturday or sunday morning.
+Paris markets are picturesque shopping venues.
+Parisians go to the market next door on saturday or sunday morning.
 They buy there fresh vegetable, fruit, meat, fish, exotic products, clothes.
 Most markets are outdoor street markets often in busy pedestrian streets lined with food stores, cafés and restaurants.
 A few of them are top attractions of Paris.
 Shopping in Paris.